uQr/cordova-docs/DPS_test/articles/getting-started/create-to-do-list-app.md

   ![Cordova_ToDo_List_App_Empty](media/create-to-do-list-app/IC755669.png)

-  >>**Tip:**
-  If you are running on a Ripple simulator and you get an error that indicates you need to install a new version of the Android SDK, use the Android SDK Manager to install it.
+  >**Tip**: If you are running on a Ripple simulator and you get an error that indicates you need to install a new version of the Android SDK, use the Android SDK Manager to install it.
 On Windows, SDK Manager.exe is in C: Program Files (x86) Android android-sdk.

   If you see an error such as Cannot find module [modulename], see [Re-installing vs-tac](configure-vs-tools-apache-cordova.md#vsmda).